akka/akka-management/docs/src/main/paradox/migration.md

 Kubernetes service discovery now automatically picks up the namespace at runtime.
 If previously hard coded or an environment variable used this can be removed from configuration and the deployment.

-Unless used for something other than service discovery / bootstrap the following can be removed from your application.conf
+Unless used for something other than service discovery / bootstrap the following can be removed from your deployment

 ```
 - name: NAMESPACE